PaulHBartley/mkproj/README.md

 - A remote git repository paired with the local repository, for keepsake and collaboration

 Having these three components in place would be a good starting point for a Python project.
-But what would be even better is if we could give our folder the extra sprinkles we always wished would just be there:
+But what would be even better is if we could give our folder the extra

 - An activated virtual environment
 -